 - 3. Private sector participation opportunities in transit will be monitored and relevant notifications will be made through the following private sector initiatives: - a) Maintain a complete and current list of local private-sector transportation providers. - b) Recruit and maintain a private sector transit representative to participate on the Technical Advisory Committee. - c) Encourage private sector transit by providing information on transit opportunities that become available to serve local needs. - 4.
 Provide assistance to MITS, Eaton EMTS and other transportation providers in their efforts to maintain transit service that complies with the provisions of the Americans with Disabilities Act (ADA).

-5. The MPO will continue to work with the Muncie Indiana Transit System to collect bus stop inventory data that includes a physical description as well as identification of any components that do not meet current accessibility standards.
+Provide assistant with any Special MITS transit programs such as the Accessible Transportation Program, or similar programs. - 5.
+The MPO will continue to work with the Muncie Indiana Transit System to collect bus stop inventory data that includes a physical description as well as identification of any components that do not meet current accessibility standards.
 The data will be shared with INDOT and used to develop a strategy for barrier removal and transit stop improvements aimed at improving ADA compliance.

-02 TRANSIT SERVICE MONITORING
+500-02 TRANSIT SERVICE MONITORING

 - 1. Monitoring and planning assistance concerning MITS and other transportation providers so service standards will continue.
 This effort will be concentrated in the following areas: - a) Transit service performance including: public information on available transit services, the satisfaction of local demand/needs for public transportation, passenger amenities, and the maintenance of an efficient transit fleet. - b) The provision of planning assistance including, but not limited to, demographic data for service area. - c) Risk management/safety efforts to reduce transit provider liability and better enable the provision of adequate casualty and liability insurance. - 2.
-Public input toward the transit planning process will be monitored. - 3.
-Attendance at Public Transportation Corporation meetings, other transportation provider meetings, relevant public hearings, and other transit service meetings.
+Public input toward the transit planning process will be monitored.

+3. Attendance at Public Transportation Corporation meetings, other transportation provider meetings, relevant public hearings, and other transit service meetings.

-03 COORDINATED PUBLIC TRANSIT
+500-03 COORDINATED PUBLIC TRANSIT